 Space precludes discussing all of these points.
 We will focus on the challenges offered by the application domain, discuss the TÆMS modeling framework from a high-level view, describe the application and some of the agents, touch on the bottom-up resource-centric coordination protocols developed in the project, and present experimental results.
-For information about the agent development tools or more information about the project, including screen snapshots, readers should consult the group web pages [28].
+For information about the agent development tools or more information about the project, readers should consult the project pages (mas.cs.umass.edu).